-Join Michael Lehman for an in-depth discussion in this video Overview of the data tsunami, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Overview of the data tsunami, part of Android App Development: Internet of Things.

 - We've looked at Things to understand what a Thing is.…We've looked at the components of a Thing.…We've examined how to communicate with Things…using Bluetooth and Wi-Fi, and we've built a couple Things.…Now, we need to talk about the final step,…which is Managing Your Things because the amount of data…by the time we get to those nine billion devices…in 2018 is going to be huge.…Just think, if every one of those devices…only generated 1000 bytes worth of data,…that that would be a petabyte of data every day.…